ITI/ICS-Security-Tools/tools/simulation/README.md

 ## Others
 * [PLC Fiddle](http://www.plcfiddle.com/) - Free Online Ladder logic Editor and Simulator in your Browser.
 [Description](http://accautomation.ca/plc-fiddle-online-editor-and-simulator-in-your-browser)
 * [OpenPLC Project](http://www.openplcproject.com/) - It is a standard industrial controller, with sturdy hardware and real time response.
-It can be programmed with all the five standard PLC languages (ST, IL, SFC, FBD and Ladder), making it compatible with programs written for other PLCs
+It can be programmed with all the five standard PLC languages (ST, IL, SFC, FBD and Ladder), making it compatible with programs written for other PLCs.
+Source [v1](https://github.com/thiagoralves/OpenPLC), [v2](https://github.com/thiagoralves/OpenPLC_v2), [v3](https://github.com/thiagoralves/OpenPLC_v3).
+Simulink interface [here](https://github.com/thiagoralves/OpenPLC_Simulink-Interface)
 * [Net To PLCSim](https://sourceforge.net/projects/nettoplcsim/) - TCP/IP-Network extension for the PLC simulation software Siemens PLCSim
+* [openPLC v2](https://github.com/thiagoralves/OpenPLC_v2) - OpenPLC with the new IEC ST to C compiler

 ## Systems
 * [MiniCPS](https://github.com/scy-phy/minicps) - MiniCPS: a framework for Cyber-Physical Systems real-time simulation, built on top of mininet.
+* [GRFICS](https://github.com/djformby/GRFICS) - GRFICS is a graphical realism framework for industrial control simulations that uses Unity 3D game engine graphics to lower the barrier to entry for industrial control system security.
+GRFICS provides users with a full virtual industrial control system (ICS) network to practice common attacks including command injection, man-in-the-middle, and buffer overflows, and visually see the impact of their attacks in the 3D visualization.
+Users can also practice their defensive skills by properly segmenting the network with strong firewall rules, or writing intrusion detection rules.

 (creative commons license)